 Connect with others

-Increased happiness, reduced stress and increased productivity are all the results of positive social connection at work.
+Increased happiness, reduced stress and increased productivity are all the results of positive social connection at work. (source).

-I have two to three glasses of water in the morning when I wake up, and a couple at home in the evening, so 750ml to 1 litre is about right for me at work.
+I have two to three glasses of water in the morning when I wake up, and a couple at home in the evening, so a quart-sized bottle is about right for me at work.